trifacta/floating-elephants/README.md

 ## Getting Started

-Pick one of the available Hadoop distributions, eg.
+Pick one of the available Hadoop distributions:

 ```
 cd cloudera/cdh5     # or,